mullvad/mullvadvpn-app/test/README.md

     --package-type deb --architecture x64 \
     --provisioner ssh --ssh-user test --ssh-password test

-# Try it out to see if it works
+# Try it out to see if it works - you should reach the VM's graphical desktop environment
 cargo run --bin test-manager run-vm debian11

 # Run all tests